thursby/1srq.com/src/pages/home.md

 <div class="section no-pad-bot">
 <div class="container">
 <div class="row center">
-  <h5 class="header col s12 light">Why drive your site with yesterday's tech?
-Use the absolute best technologies
-    for high performance sites -- even when that is constantly changing.</h5>
+  <h3 class="header col s12 bold">They say you can't have all three, but the way we work means you really can.</h3>
 </div>
 </div>
 </div>